I enjoy giving relationship advice to help others get through rough patches.

-I have a family member in jail, and I've been visiting her for about 8 years now.
+I have a family member in jail, and I've been visiting her for about eight years now.
 I can only visit her on Tuesdays, Thursdays, Saturdays, or Sundays, and the hours are in blocks of 3-4 hours (twice a day).
 I'm not allowed to wear jeans, tank tops, or jewelry (except an engagement/wedding ring).
 There are tons of other attire restrictions as well.
-My average wait-time to get in and see her is about 2 hours.
+My average wait-time to get in and see her is about two hours.
 By that time, I'm usually tired, hungry, and thirsty.
 So, as I said before, be prepared.
-Hopefully, my family member will be out of jail in 2-3 years so I won't have to deal with visitation "annoyances" ever again.
+Hopefully, my family member will be out of jail in two or three years, so I won't have to deal with visitation "annoyances" ever again.

 If the jail you are going to visit has a website, check it out!
 You should be able to find all the information you need on there.